rebuy-de/rb-forms-barcode/README.md

 1. Create an instance of the `BarcodeScanner` class.
 Dont forget to give it a height and width.
 2. Register an EventHandler for the `BarcodeScanner.BarcodeChanged` event to receive the detected barcodes.

-For a hands on experience it is recommended to [take a look at the sample application](#sample).
+For a hands-on experience it is recommended to [take a look at the sample application](#sample).

 ### Please note